Car: History

-The first working steam-powered vehicle was designed by Ferdinand Verbiest, a Flemish member of a Jesuit mission in China around 1672.
+In 1649, Hans Hautsch of Nuremberg built a clockwork-driven carriage.
+The first steam-powered vehicle was designed by Ferdinand Verbiest, a Flemish member of a Jesuit mission in China around 1672.
 It was a 65 cm scale-model toy for the Kangxi Emperor that was unable to carry a driver or a passenger.
 It is not known with certainty if Verbiest's model was successfully built or run.

-Nicolas-Joseph Cugnot is widely credited with building the first full-scale, self-propelled mechanical vehicle or car in about 1769; he created a steam-powered tricycle.
+Nicolas-Joseph Cugnot is widely credited with building the first full-scale, self-propelled mechanical vehicle in about 1769; he created a steam-powered tricycle.
 He also constructed two steam tractors for the French Army, one of which is preserved in the French National Conservatory of Arts and Crafts.
 His inventions were limited by problems with water supply and maintaining steam pressure.
 In 1801, Richard Trevithick built and demonstrated his Puffing Devil road locomotive, believed by many to be the first demonstration of a steam-powered road vehicle.
 It was unable to maintain sufficient steam pressure for long periods and was of little practical use.

-The development of external combustion engines is detailed as part of the history of the car but often treated separately from the development of true cars.
+The development of external combustion (also known as steam) engines is detailed as part of the history of the car but often treated separately from the development of cars in their modern understanding.
 A variety of steam-powered road vehicles were used during the first part of the 19th century, including steam cars, steam buses, phaetons, and steam rollers.
-In the UK, sentiment against them led to the Locomotive Acts of 1865.
+In the United Kingdom, sentiment against them led to the Locomotive Acts of 1865.

 In 1807, Nicéphore Niépce and his brother Claude created what was probably the world's first internal combustion engine (which they called a Pyréolophore), but installed it in a boat on the river Saone in France.
-Coincidentally, in 1807, the Swiss inventor François Isaac de Rivaz designed his own 'de Rivaz internal combustion engine' and used it to develop the world's first vehicle to be powered by such an engine.
+Coincidentally, in 1807, the Swiss inventor François Isaac de Rivaz designed his own "de Rivaz internal combustion engine", and used it to develop the world's first vehicle to be powered by such an engine.
 The Niépces' Pyréolophore was fuelled by a mixture of Lycopodium powder (dried spores of the Lycopodium plant), finely crushed coal dust and resin that were mixed with oil, whereas de Rivaz used a mixture of hydrogen and oxygen.
-Neither design was very successful, as was the case with others, such as Samuel Brown, Samuel Morey, and Etienne Lenoir, who each produced vehicles (usually adapted carriages or carts) powered by internal combustion engines.
+Neither design was successful, as was the case with others, such as Samuel Brown, Samuel Morey, and Etienne Lenoir, who each built vehicles (usually adapted carriages or carts) powered by internal combustion engines.